 The Mock Draft, the stable of the Pre-Draft Process.
 While some analysts or writers hate doing mock drafts I embrace them because it’s what got me hooked on the draft and it’s always one of the most popular and discussed things you can do.
 Here at NFL Draft Geek this is our calling card and we will be providing you a new mock draft on a weekly basis leading up to the 2020 NFL Draft dropping each Tuesday during the NFL season.
-For this edition I’ve utilized Tankathon’s draft order which gives us a listing of what the order would be if the season ended today.
+For this edition I’ve utilized Tankathon’s draft order which gives us a listing of what the order based on the first six weeks of action.
 Let us know what you think of our 2020 NFL Mock Draft whether it’s in the comments below or tweeting at @NFLDraftGeek @draft_brian.

 2020 NFL Mock Draft